 - Repurchase – The best proof of customer loyalty.

-How to map the Customer Journey for eCommerce
+How to build the eCommerce Customer Journey Map

 1. Build a document template where to record customer journey stages (a Google Sheets or Excel spreadsheet).